robdy/robdy.io/src/pages/blog/2021-06-10-export-message-from-owa.md

 ## Limitations

+As almost every solution, that one comes with certain limitations.
+Below you can find the ones I discovered so far.

 ### File format

 Using Outlook Web App to save messages comes with some limitations.
 The most important one is that we're not able to choose the format of the message.
 For example, **we cannot save the email in `.msg` format**.
 The only format available is `.eml`.